Information for Applicants

 How can I become an Intern applicant?

 After completing an application and submitting it to the Human Resource Office, your application can be evaluated to determine your qualifications and skills.
-Once this process has been completed, you can schedule an appointment with Katerina Dawson immediately or call 298-1971.
-An applicant’s qualifications or skills determine eligibility for a specific Intern program.
-A separate resume is required for the Intern program pre-screening.
+Once this process has been completed, you can request to be an Intern applicant.
+An applicant’s qualifications or skills determine eligibility for a specific Intern Program.
+You must submit a resume to become an Intern applicant.

 Intern Program Links